 Less Than Significant Impact.
 The proposed project would not substantially increase traffic hazards due to geometric design feature or incompatible uses.
 The project does not include potentially hazardous design features such as sharp curves or dangerous intersections.
-County Road 27 will provide adequate ingress and egress to the proposed facility.
+County Road 7 will provide adequate ingress and egress to the proposed facility.
+Access to County Road 7 will be provided by frontage.
+It is concluded that there will be a less than significant impact.